mdjahidhasan009/SQL/select.md

    LName as "WHERE"
 FROM Employees
 ```
-**Diﬀerent Versions of SQL**
+**Different Versions of SQL**
-Likewise, you can escape keywords in MSSQL with all diﬀerent approaches:
+Likewise, you can escape keywords in MSSQL with all different approaches:
 ```sql
 SELECT
    FName AS "SELECT",